-This article will help iOS users understand the features and capabilities that are specific to the iOS version of the VictorOps mobile application.
+This article will help iOS users understand the features and capabilities that are specific to the iOS version of the Splunk On-Call mobile application.

-VictorOps uses a total of five source phone numbers for delivery of phone call and SMS notifications.
+Splunk On-Call uses a total of five source phone numbers for delivery of phone call and SMS notifications in the US.
 (Full list here) This is part of a load balancing strategy that helps us ensure timely delivery of notifications.
 Luckily, you do not need to manually create a contact and add these numbers.
 There is a feature within the app that will do this for you.

-Click on the Settings icon (the gear) in the top right corner of the application, and choose Add VictorOps to Your Contacts.
+Click on the Settings Menu in the bottom right corner of the application, and scroll down to find choose Add Splunk On-Call to Your Contacts.

-This will automatically create a new contact with all 5 numbers already included.
+This will automatically create a new contact with all of the Splunk On-Call numbers already included.

-This will also give you the option to save VictorOps to your Favorites, in order to ensure that calls from VictorOps are able to override Do Not Disturb mode.
-It also allows you to give the VictorOps contact “Emergency Bypass” capabilities, ensuring that you will always get your phone and SMS notifications regardless of the state of your phone (provided it is turned on).
+This will give you the ability to add Splunk On-Call to your Favorites, in order to ensure that calls from Splunk On-Call are able to override Do Not Disturb mode.
+It also allows you to give the Splunk On-Call contact “Emergency Bypass” capabilities, ensuring that you will always get your phone and SMS notifications regardless of the state of your phone (provided it is turned on).

 iOS App Permission Settings

-Navigate to your iOS Settings.
-Scroll down to the application settings area to locate and tap on VictorOps.
+- Navigate to your iOS Settings.
+Scroll down to the application settings and select Splunk On-Call.

-In the VictorOps settings, make sure Cellular Data is on and then tap Notifications (Badges, Sounds, Banners).
+- In the Splunk On-Call settings, make sure Cellular Data is ON

 Do Not Disturb Mode